mnproduction/t_to_x/README.md

 - Minor bugfixes
 - Pipeline telegram to x finished
 - Now captions are cleaned from links and posted to X
+- Work with multiple pictures in one post
+- Change captions